leanpress/bike-nantucket-fundraiser/readme.txt

 * Added support for Authorize.Net thanks to the work of Justin Carboneau from Exygy.
 * Fixed issue of donation listing not displaying donations from edit campaign screen.
 * Fixed issue of manual donation not accepting decimal values.
-* Fixed issue of bullets appearing with pfund-comments shortcode.
+* Fixed issue of bullets appearing with bnfund-comments shortcode.
 * Fixed issue of warning message when other plugins/themes apply the "the_title" filter without the second parameter.
 * Fixed issue of user avatar incorrectly displaying user who published the campaign versus the user who created the campaign.